 To the rattle of a Thompson gun

 As if by magic, when we finished one pint, another appeared on the bar.
-We slept in late at the dorm and topped up back at the Stag’s Head early evening before taking our seats at Trinity College.
+We slept in late at the dorm and dropped in at the Stag’s Head for a quick pint before rushing off to take our seats at Trinity College.
 The Dubliners roared out their repertoire of rebel songs and we joined in with their more refined version of ‘Dublin in the Green.’

-I had just begun work as a junior reporter on the Isle of Thanet Gazette and was told on Monday morning by Mike Marples, the editor that I ‘looked like a revolutionary’ and ‘to go and get a haircut.’
+We were off Sunday back to Holyhead for the long drive to the south-east.
+I had just begun work as a junior reporter on the Isle of Thanet Gazette and was told on Monday morning by Mike Marples, the editor, that I ‘looked like a revolutionary’ and ‘to go and get a haircut.’